 - MAKE MARINADE: Use a food processor, immersion blender or nothing.
 Place all ingredients in a food processor (or bowl).
 Process (or blend with immersion blender) until smooth.
 If you don't have a processor or blender, grate the pear and onion, then mix with the remaining ingredients.

 - MARINATE SHORT RIBS: Pour marinade into large zipper lock bag along with boneless beef short ribs.
+Ribs should be in a single layer.
+Use 2 bags if needed.
 Remove air and seal bag.
 Squish meat around to ensure meat is well covered with marinade.
-Place in fridge for 24 -48 hours (or 6 hours if taking a shortcut).
+Place in fridge for 24 hours (or 6 hours if taking a shortcut).
+Remove meat and reserve the marinade (save it in a sealed container in fridge).
+Dab meat a bit with a paper towel and place in a fresh ziploc in a single layer.
+Use 2 bags if needed.

 - SOUS VIDE SHORT RIBS (see Note 3 for non-sous vide option).
 Heat water with sous vide equipment to 135F/57C.
-Lower bag of short ribs into water.
-Bag should float under water.
-If it doesn't, unseal bag, lower it until top of bag is just above water line, then reseal it once all air is pressed out by water.
+Lower bag of short ribs into water, unsealed, until top of bag is just above water line, then seal it once all air is pressed out by water.
 If using a circulator sous vide, cover pot with lid or towel to reduce evaporation.
 Sous vide ribs for 12-30 hours.
 I find 24 hours perfect or, if ribs are very thin, 12 hours.
 (For a shortcut, sous vide for 6 hours – but not as tender).
 Remove shorts rib from bag.
 Pat dry with paper towel.

-- MAKE GLAZE/SAUCE (optional but recommended): Pour marinade juices into small pot (I like to pour it through a sieve to remove small bits but it's fine if you don't).
+- MAKE GLAZE/SAUCE (optional but recommended): Pour reserved marinade juices into small pot (I like to pour it through a sieve to remove small bits).
 Bring to boil, then reduce to medium high.
-Boil for about 10 minutes until reduce by half and slightly thickened.
+Boil for about 10 minutes until reduced by half and slightly thickened.
+If you like spicy, add a pinch of red pepper flakes.

 - Substitutes in Marinade :